PaddlePaddle/PaddleX/deploy/hps/README_en.md

 - **Docker Version**: `>= 20.10.0` (Used for image building and deployment)
 - **CPU Architecture**: x86-64

-This  document  mainly introduces how to set up a high stability serving environment and package related materials using the scripts provided by this project.The overall process consists of two main stages:
+This  document  mainly introduces how to set up a high stability serving environment and package related materials using the scripts provided by this project.
+The overall process consists of two main stages:

 1. Image Building: Build Docker images that include Triton Inference Server.
 In this stage, requirement versions are locked to ensure reproducibility and stability of the deployment images.